Information Technology Glossary

 Access control is the means by which the ability to use, create, modify, view, etc., is explicitly enabled or restricted in some way (usually through physical and system-based controls).

 The combination of user name and password that provides an individual, group, or service with access to a computer system or computer network.

 Administrative/special access account

-Privileged account that impacts access to an information resource or that allows circumvention of controls in order to administer the information resource.
+Privileged account that impacts access to an information system or that allows circumvention of controls in order to administer the information system.

 Any software package that detects and/or removes malicious code.
 This can include anti-virus software and spyware protection.

 Areas containing critical infrastructure

 Facilities that contain information systems.
 The ASU Data Center is an example.

 The population of a group whose membership is determined by each individual’s responsibility to fulfill university policy and state regulatory requirements.
 If the requirement must be fulfilled by all employees, then that is the membership of “ASU” for that requirement.

 The process of confirming a claimed identity.
 All forms of authentication are based on something you know, something you have, or something you are.